ADVISORY-Reuters sports awards and year-enders

 Flop of the year

-On Tuesday, Dec.
-30 we will re-publish the following series of 600-word year-ender stories:
+On Friday, Dec.
+19 we will publish the following series of 600-word year-ender stories:

 A review of world sport in 2014